Computing Equilibria in Binary Networked Public Goods Games

-A useful observation is that player $i$ chooses to invest if $U_i(1, \InvNum{i}{\ActionVec}) \ge U_i(0, \InvNum{i}{\ActionVec})$ \footnote{We fix a mistake made in an older version of the paper (v2 at \url{https://arxiv.org/abs/1911.05788}), where we assumed a tie-breaking rule, i.e., a player $i$ invests \emph{if and only if} Eq.~\eqref{eqn-condition-2} holds.}, which is rewritten as
+A useful observation is that player $i$ chooses to invest only if $\Util{i}(1, \InvNum{i}{\ActionVec}) \ge \Util{i}(0, \InvNum{i}{\ActionVec})$, which is rewritten as

-The finite difference $\Dg{i}{\InvNum{i}{\ActionVec}}$ will be useful in later analysis when we make different assumptions on \g{i}.
-In general, a BNPG is called \emph{heterogeneous} if the players can have different utility functions, i.e., different \Cost{i} and \g{i}.
+The finite difference $\Dg{i}{\InvNum{i}{\ActionVec}}$ will be useful in later analysis.
+In general, a BNPG is called \emph{heterogeneous} if the players have different utility functions, i.e., different \Cost{i} and \g{i}.
 As we discuss later, checking the existence of a Nash equilibrium in a heterogeneous BNPG is hard.
-We also study several special cases: \begin{description} \item[homogeneous BNPG:] the players share the same externality function, i.e., $\g{1} = ,\ldots, = \g{n}$; \item[fully homogeneous BNPG:] in addition to share the same externality function, the players share the same cost, i.e., $\Cost{1} = ,\ldots, = \Cost{n}$. \end{description}
+Due to the hardness result, we also study several special cases such that positive algorithmic results can be obtained; intuitively, we make different assumptions about the utility functions or the underlying graph.
+For example, the two cases below restrict the externality functions or the cost parameters of the players. \begin{description} \item[Homogeneous BNPG:] The players share the same externality function, i.e., $\g{1} = ,\ldots, = \g{n}$. \item[Fully Homogeneous BNPG:] In addition to having the same externality function, the players share the same cost, i.e., $\Cost{1} = ,\ldots, = \Cost{n}$. \end{description}